Embleton, Western Australia: European colonisation

 When Europeans founded the Swan River Colony in 1829, they did not recognise the indigenous ownership of the land.
 Land along the Swan River was surveyed by John Septimus Roe, the colony's Surveyor General.
 The survey resulted in the land being divided into long, narrow rectangular strips extending from the river.
 As the river was the only method of transportation in the early years of the colony, each piece of land had to have river frontage.
 The long, narrow strips were called "ribbon grants", however the term "grant" was misleading, as the grantees had a requirement that they make improvements to the land granted to them within 10 years, or be forced to forfeit the land.
 In 1830, the colonists travelled up the river to the land allotted to them.
-The colonists were disappointed to discover that most the area inland was unsuitable for European agriculture, being sand dunes interspersed with swampland.
+The colonists were disappointed to discover that most of the area inland was unsuitable for European agriculture, being sand dunes interspersed with swampland.
 Most of these colonists either died or left the area soon after, and none of them settled in the present day Embleton, far away from the Swan River.

 One example of these early colonists is the family of John and Anne Whatley, their children Joan and Mary, and their servants, the Embleton family, who lived at Location T. They arrived in Fremantle in October 1829, and settled on the land in February 1830, but left soon after in September 1830 when John Whatley drowned.
 The servants, the Embleton family, stayed in the Swan River Colony, and their legacy lives on today as the name of the suburb Embleton.

 20th century development

 In the early 1970s, a site on Broun Avenue was chosen for an aquatic centre to be built and run by the Shire of Bayswater.
 Construction on the $500,000 project began in February 1972.
 The facility is now known as Bayswater Waves.

 In the early 1980s, Tonkin Highway was under construction through the suburb.
-The highway meant that Beechboro Road was split into two, a bridge over being built for Broun Avenue instead.
-It opened to traffic in 1984.
+The highway meant that Beechboro Road was split into Beechboro Road South and Beechboro Road North, a bridge over Tonkin Highway being built for Broun Avenue instead of Beechboro Road, with Beechboro Road South ending up on the west of Tonkin Highway and Beechboro Road North on its east.
+Tonkin Highway opened to traffic in 1984.